visual-learning/object-localization/README.md

 #### Q2.2 In ``task_2.py`` you will first need to write the training loop.
-This involves creating the dataset, calling the dataloaders, etc. and then finally starting the training loop with the forward and backward passes.
+This involves creating the dataset, calling the dataloaders, creating the optimizer, etc. and then finally starting the training loop with the forward and backward passes.
 Some of this functionality has already been implemented for you.
 Ideally, use the hyperparameters given in the code.
 You don't need to implement the visualizations yet.
 Use `top_n=300`, but feel free to increase it as well.

 #### Q2.3 In ``task_2.py``, you now need to write a function to test your model, and visualize its predictions.